VarunKurri/Cellular-Traffic-Prediction-using-LSTM/README.md

 train the algorithm based on the model and the number of layers required for training to get the best output.

+## Outputs

+The Actual vs. Prediction graph, Loss function graph and Confusion Matrix of 3 LTE Cell towers are in the "Outputs" directory.
+It is observed that for all three towers almost, the predicted value matches with the actual traffic of 4G LTE network.
+From the confusion matrix computation, it has been found that the prediction accuracy of three cell towers 0001111, 000112, and 000113 is 86.23%, 91.02%, and 96.41%, respectively.
+This prediction accuracy will be better than the previous models.